gwen-interpreter/gwen-web/README.md

 -------------------

 - Linux, Mac or Windows OS
-- Chrome, Firefox, Safari, Edge or IE web browser
+- Chrome, Firefox, Safari, or Edge browser
 - Java 17 or higher

 License